vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 Obviously it would be highly unethical to perform such an experiment as it would involve asking a doctor to allow someone to come to harm through inaction.
 Not to mention you would need the information of multiple different ailments to repeat the experiment and confirm the low chance of consecutive successes.

 Instead of this hypothetical doctor, we will conduct a series of quantum events and interpret the results as bytes.
-These random bytes will be then interpreted as a series of the 95 printable ASCII characters.
+These random bytes will then be interpreted as one of the 95 printable [ASCII](https://en.wikipedia.org/wiki/ASCII) characters.
 This brings us to our next assumptions:

 <ol start="4">
   <li><span>{{ page.a4 }}</span></li>
   <li><span>{{ page.a5 }}</span></li>
 </ol>

 If you were to receive a message, it would not be some sort of mystical message from the universe.
 The message simply appeared because it is the combination of bits that can be interpreted by the reader in a way that extends their life.
 Because of this, we need to consider the limits of interpretation.
 How powerful is the butterfly effect?
-Is it possible that you could be shown a seemingly random sequence of glyphs that takes you down the stream of reality where you live the longest?
+Is it possible that you could be shown a seemingly random sequence of glyphs that guides you down the stream of reality where you live the longest?
+We need to be able to distinguish a life extending message from the normally expected random characters.

 <ol start="6">
   <li><span>{{ page.a6 }}</span></li>
 </ol>

-## Proving to Oneself

 So, how do you generate quantum random bytes?
 Luckily for us the folks down under at the [ANU](http://qrng.anu.edu.au/index.php) provide an API for generating these numbers.
-Since I can't confirm that these numbers are truly quantum random numbers, it must go on the list of assumptions.
+Since I can't confirm that these numbers are truly quantum random numbers, it must go on the list.

 <ol start="7">
   <li><span>{{ page.a7 }}</span></li>